for foreign postdoctoral fellows

 1) Immigration

 In addition to your valid passport, you may need a visa to enter Canada.
-Please contact the nearest Canadian embassy or consulate to obtain a list of documents to prepare and formalities to complete in order to obtain a Canada Employment Authorization.
+Please contact the nearest Canadian embassy or consulate to obtain a list of documents to prepare and formalities to complete a Canada Employment Authorization.
 In most cases you will need to personally visit the embassy or consulate.
 We strongly suggest you make an appointment.

 2) Employment Authorization